3rd European Responsible Housing Finance Summit

 Pitching Sessions (World Café format)

 Housing providers meet with financial institutions (CEB, EIB, ERSTE) in rotating sessions (30 minutes each) to pitch their projects.
 Click here for more information.
-Deadline for receiving applications has been extended to the 17th of October.

 14:30 - 16:30